Facelift for Men in Rancho Cucamonga

 We all get older, but the aging process isn’t always kind.
 While a well-placed wrinkle or two might give you a dashing George Clooney vibe, sometimes deep furrows and sagging skin on the face can hide your masculine features and leave you looking aged and tired.
 This happens as skin starts to lose its elasticity, fatty tissue is lost, and a lifetime of repetitive expressions start to make permanent wrinkles.

 While this is a natural process, it doesn’t mean you can’t do anything about it.
-Our talented team of cosmetic surgeons have years of combined experience helping men in Rancho Cucamonga, Victorville, and Eastvale feel great about the way they look, regardless of their age—and facelift surgery is one of the most effective ways to roll back the clock while retaining a sharp, masculine appearance that still looks like you.
+Our talented team of cosmetic surgeons have years of combined experience helping men in the Rancho Cucamonga, Victorville, and Eastvale areas feel great about the way they look, regardless of their age—and facelift surgery is one of the most effective ways to roll back the clock while retaining a sharp, masculine appearance that still looks like you.

 Should I get a facelift?

 With the availability of more and more minimally invasive options for addressing some of the most common signs of aging, it’s normal to hear our patients wonder if a facelift or another option is right for them.
 There’s no hard and fast rule about what age is best for a facelift, but we can help you decide when your concerns have outgrown the capabilities of non-surgical alternatives.

 While the best way to decide if a facelift is the right choice for you is to consult with an experienced surgeon about your concerns, it’s likely you can benefit from the procedure if:

 - You’ve noticed that the elasticity of your skin and muscle tone has decreased on your face and neck, leading to a droopy look